 - Using a 1½-inch round cutter, cut out cookies and place ½ inch apart on the baking sheets.
 Reroll any scraps and cut out more cookies.
 Freeze the cutouts for about 15 minutes.
 Bake, switching the pans from top to bottom and front to back halfway through, until firm around the edges, 8 to 10 minutes.
 Let cool slightly; transfer to wire racks to cool completely.

 - Meanwhile, bring water to a low simmer in a double boiler.
-Place two thirds of the chocolate in the double boiler and melt to 115 ?F. Stir in the remaining one third of chocolate and let sit for 5 minutes; stir to combine.
-Let the chocolate cool down to 90 ?F. Submerge a cookie into the melted chocolate and turn to coat.
+Place two thirds of the chocolate in the double boiler and melt to 115 degrees F. Stir in the remaining one third of chocolate and let sit for 5 minutes; stir to combine.
+Let the chocolate cool down to 90 degrees F. Submerge a cookie into the melted chocolate and turn to coat.
 Shake off any excess and place on parchment paper.
-Repeat to coat all the cookies, reheating the chocolate to 90 ?F as needed.
+Repeat to coat all the cookies, reheating the chocolate to 90 degrees F as needed.
 Let the cookies set for at least 2 hours.